metagentools/GraphBin/CONTRIBUTING.md

 ## Clone and install GraphBin onto your machine

-On GitHub, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the GraphBin repository and clone it to your machine.
+On GitHub, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the GraphBin repository and [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it to your machine.

 ```
 # clone repository to your local machine
 git clone https://github.com/metagentools/GraphBin.git
 ```

-Move to the GraphBin directory, install via [flit](https://pypi.org/project/flit/).
+Move to the GraphBin directory and install GraphBin via [flit](https://pypi.org/project/flit/).

 ```
 # go to repo direcotry